What is an after-final response?

 Reducing probability of further Office Actions

 Short of that ideal situation, it may still be helpful to file an after-final response even if it does not directly result in allowance.
-For example, a more helpful examiner may reveal certain reasons as to why the after-final response did not place the application in condition for allowance.
+For example, a more helpful examiner may reveal certain reasons as to why your Final Office Action response did not place the application in condition for allowance.

 An applicant can then supplement or modify the claim amendments to be filed with the RCE in order to bolster the probability of success and avoid subsequent Office Actions.